CHONGPAOLUN284508/mcp-server-auth/README.md

 ```

 ## Connect to remote MCP server in VS Code using Github Copilot
+GitHub Copilot, in conjunction with the Model Context Protocol (MCP), can be utilized for testing an MCP server.
+This involves configuring Copilot Chat to interact with the local MCP server running the application under test.
 For Github Copilot, modify the mcp.json on .vscode as below for example.

 ```json